lampmerchant/tashpad/pcb/README.md

 # TashPad

-This is a single two layers PCB design, using all through hole components (with the exeption of the SD connector).
-It's designed this way to be period correct and easy to build for people who don't like soldering SMT components
+This is a simple PCB design, using all through hole components (with the exeption of the SD connector).
+It's designed this way to be period correct and easy to build for people who don't like soldering SMT components.
+Most of the components are only there for RF and short protection (inspired from both old Macs and the SNES itself)

 This folder contains the source KiKad files for the main board.
 Please check the Panels subfolder for the FR-4 front and back plates.

 ![PCB](Images/1024.jpeg)

 ## BOM
-### BOM (main board)
+### Mandatory
 Here is the BOM for the main board.
 Part number are what was tested on prototypes board but you may find alternatives easily, especially resistors and sockets

 | Reference(s)          | Value      | Quantity | Notes                                  | Part number            |